Key Dates & Timings

 Any participant arriving at the Overnight Camp after the regular daily Course Closure Time of 23:00 will be automatically retired from the full day of racing the following day (they may start the second half of the day from Support Point – we provide transport to this location).
 Please bear in mind that there is a considerable debilitating cumulative fatigue effect of arriving late/slowest each day, and that this is a reason for the Cut-Offs, Course Closure Time and the Following Day Retirement ruling.
 It is clearly helpful to stay comfortably ahead of the Cut-Off/Pace Guidance Times.
 There will not be any staff sweeping behind the last participants.
 We will use the GPS trackers as our sweeping management system.

-Accommodation for competitors will be in Berghaus Air 8 tents as used to great success in 2015.
+Accommodation for competitors will be in Berghaus Air 8 tents as used to great success in 2015 and 2017.
 These are huge eight person tents with two 4 person-sleeping compartments and a large, central communal area.
 There will be sufficient space for eight people to organise themselves even in bad weather.

 We always try to accommodate friends and groups together in the same tent, but for safety reasons, competitors must stay in their specified tent during the race (we contact competitors regarding tent allocation close to the event).
 The details of the tent allocation are available at registration.
 There will be a female only tent(s) available for female competitors that would prefer this.